JaimeSolisS/Ciphers/README.md

 3. One time pad: The cipher aks for a message and return a key and the ciphertext.
 The key is generated randomly.

 ## Decrypt
-4. Decrypts the file cipher1.txt.
+4. Ceasar: Decrypts the file cipher1.txt.
 This uses a cesar cipher.
 It can be decrypted with a brute force attack or a frequency analysis.
 The decrypted text is stored in cipher1_decrypted.text
-5. Decrypt the file cipher2.txt.
+5. Vigenere: Decrypts the file cipher2.txt.
 It uses valid 4-letter key encryption.
 It does not use letter statistics as most do, but an iterative frecuency analysis.

 ## Usage
 `python3 ciphers.py`